 Education must at a minimum cover the following key aspects; Covid-19 symptomology; infection prevention measures; travel and transportation requirements; testing, tracing and isolating; social distancing requirements for various settings; safe-work out, training and competition measures; interactions with fans, the media and others.
 The education and key principles required to prevent the spread of the virus must be reinforced through appropriate posters, signage and other communications such as easy to understand pamphlets and other written materials.
-66

-Player buy-in and understanding is essential for the successful implementation of RTP Protocols.
+F Player buy-in and understanding is essential for the successful implementation of RTP Protocols.
 Effective, consistent and ongoing education must be provided to all athletes due to compete at the Games.

-LIFE AT The games
+JOINT EDUCATIONAL INITIATIVES Many player associations and leagues worked on joint initiatives to effectively educate athletes on the RTP protocols to be put in place.
+In the NFL, this included the development of video materials and standardized powerpoint presentations provided electronically.
+Live virtual educational sessions were also convened that gave players the opportunity to ask questions in relation to measures they may not have understood.
+Written materials were also provided along with subsequent educational sessions and regular updates as needed - in particular in the event of positive and rising cases.
+OVERVIEW: LIFE AT The games

 Tokyo will be a unique athlete experience and will require sacrifice and modifications to ensure it is safe for athletes.
 All aspects of everyday life at the Games, including sleeping arrangements, use of gyms, eating and drinking, and modes of travel, require special attention given the potential risks of transmission they present.
 Measures must be implemented to encourage social distancing and mitigating against the spread of the virus.
 This should include individual rooms for all athletes, along with assessing and modifying all indoor environments, such as gyms, bathrooms, arenas, locker rooms, hotel rooms, and common dining areas and defining and enforcing corresponding capacity limits.
 At the same time, heating, ventilation, air conditioning and refrigeration (HVAC-R) systems must be reviewed and modified to mitigate against airborne transmission of the virus and ensure proper airflow.
 Private transport should be provided for athletes throughout the period of preparation, competition and return from the Games.
 This should similarly be modified to optimize social distancing and measures including dedicated seating should be implemented.

-Wherever possible, it should be promoted and ensured that activities that can be done outside, including dining and team meetings which is an effective way of preventing the spread of the virus.

-Measures must be implemented to encourage social distancing and mitigating against the spread of the virus.
+Wherever possible, it should be promoted and ensured that activities that can be done outside, including dining and team meetings which is an effective way of preventing the spread of the virus. " Measures must be implemented to encourage social distancing and mitigating against the spread of the virus.
 This should include individual rooms for all athletes, along with assessing and modifying all indoor environments...

-NBA BUBBLE

-The NBA bubble was an incredibly effective way of limiting the spread of the virus.
+NBA BUBBLE The NBA bubble was an incredibly effective way of limiting the spread of the virus.
 Prior to entering the bubble players were tested regularly.
 Upon arrival, they were then required to self-isolate in their rooms and pass two RT-PCR tests before being released from quarantine.
 All players were provided with individual rooms, each team had dedicated dining areas and there was access to a wide range of health and wellbeing facilities, including dedicated mental health support.
 To preserve the integrity of the bubble, the requirements did not just extend to athletes but all other support staff.

-IMPROVING AIRFLOW IN STADIA AND ELSEWHERE

-The NHL and NHLPA have negotiated dedicated guidance for stadia to mitigate against potential airborne spread and exposure to Covid-19.
+IMPROVING AIRFLOW IN STADIA AND ELSEWHERE The NHL and NHLPA have negotiated dedicated guidance for stadia to mitigate against potential airborne spread and exposure to Covid-19.
 The guidance includes review and modification of existing heating, ventilation, air conditioning systems and various measures designed to improving airflow and increase outdoor airflow to all occupied spaces.

-Inheritance

-Leadership

-Support

-Legacy
+Inheritance Leadership Support Legacy